aleksf/nginx-puppet-example/README.md

 ##Dependencies

-Solution depends on Puppetlabs firewall module that comes by default in PE.
+S0lution depends on Puppetlabs firewall module that comes by default in PE.
 It is also available from the Forge.
 Install puppetlabs-firewall module if it is not present.

  <code># puppet module install puppetabs-firewall</code>